Congestion pricing: Stockholm

 On 1 January 2016, congestion taxes were increased in the inner-city parts of Stockholm, and also the congestion tax was introduced on Essingeleden motorway.
 This was the first increase of the tax since it was introduced permanently in 2007.

 The congestion tax is being introduced at the access and exit ramps of two interchanges on Essingeleden in order to reduce traffic jams in peak periods, and with shorter traffic jams on Essingeleden, the surrounding roads are expected to have shorter tailbacks.
 The transport agencies involved expected to reduce traffic on Essingeleden by some 10% in peak hours.
 One week after the tax began to be charged, traffic on the motorway had decreased by 22% compared to a normal day in mid-December.

 The tax increase was implemented not only to improve accessibility and the environment, but also to help develop the infrastructure.
 The additional funds will contribute to finance the extension of the Stockholm metro.
 As the Stockholm congestion tax varies by time of the day, the highest increase took place at the two busiest rush hour periods, 7:30 to 8:29, and 16:00 to 17:29, from SEK 20 to SEK 30.
 The objective was to steer the traffic towards other times of the day and public transport, and in this way reduce congestion in the Inner City area.
 Also the maximum amount levied was raised to SEK 105 per day and vehicle.

 Norway

 Several cities in Norway have tolled entrances to the more central urban areas, the first being Bergen in 1986.

 Starting with Trondheim in 2010, later in Kristiansand, Bergen and Oslo, time differing fees were introduced, so that rush hours (in Oslo 06.30 – 09.00 and 15.00 – 17.00) cost more.
-The price is (in 2020) typically NOK 28 (€2.80) per passage, but to enter Oslo to the inner city and leave means passing five stations which costs NOK 126 (€12,70).
+The price is (in 2020) typically NOK 28 (€2.37) per passage, but to enter Oslo to the inner city and leave means passing five stations which costs NOK 126 (€10,66).

+New York City

+Congestion pricing in New York City was implemented in 2025.
+Most vehicles entering Manhattan south of 60th Street are charged a fee that varies throughout the day.